-On the left-hand side of the above drop-down box, the green circling of the Explore module symbol indicates that you are currently operating in the Explore module.
+Towards the top right-hand corner of the above drop-down box, the green circling of the Explore Module symbol indicates that you are currently operating in the Explore Module.
 To switch modules, just click on one of the other module symbols and this will take you to the main initial dashboard of that module.

-At the bottom of the above screen, the three stages of the audit available in the software are shown as:
+At the bottom of the above screen, the three stages of the audit available in the data analytics software are shown as: